8 Best No-Logs VPNs in 2024: Audited & Confirmed

 Short on time?
 Here’s the best no-logs VPN in 2024:

-• 🥇 ExpressVPN: Has a strict no-logs policy that only collects basic data not harmful to your privacy and that’s been audited several times.
-It’s also based in a privacy-friendly country and has industry-leading security features, excellent streaming and P2P support, the fastest speeds out there, and affordable plans that are backed by a 30-day money-back guarantee.
+• 🥇 ExpressVPN : Has a strict no-logs policy that only collects basic data not harmful to your privacy and that’s been independently audited several times by respected companies in the industry.
+It’s also based in a privacy-friendly country and has RAM-only servers, which prevent any long-term data logging.
+Its plans are backed by a 30-day money-back guarantee.

 🥇 1.
 ExpressVPN — Best No-Logs VPN in 2024